Grigory Zass: Dismembering corpses

+A Circassian Lament

+An oral Circassian tradition describes the cultural memory of Zass as follows:

 Legacy

 Controversy

 Zass is depicted as the Devil or Satan in Circassian folklore.

 In 2003, a monument to General Zass, as the founder of the city, was unveiled in the city of Armavir, Krasnodar Territory.
 The installation of the monument caused a sharply negative reaction of the Circassian society.

 Establishments founded by him

-In the end of 1836, the Armenians of Circassia declared their allegiance for Russia and begged Zass to locate them a place to live.
-In 1839, Zass established an Armenian colony in the region that had previously belonged to the Circassians.
-To make room for the Armenians, Circassian villages and the people who lived in them were destroyed.
-This year is regarded the official year of Armavir's establishment.
+On April 21, 1839, Zass founded the city of Armavir.

 By 1843, he founded the villages of Urupskaya, Voznesenskaya, Chemlykskaya and Labinskaya.

 Zass's plans, however, extended even further.
 He developed a plan to strengthen the left bank of the Belaya River, to create powerful strongholds for the Russian army.

 On August 26, 1904, the 1st Labinsky Regiment of the Kuban Cossack Army began to bear his name.